 Through art, we have the ability to see our truth.
 With Impressions, I wanted to display different facets of the human character, life and being so that readers may find their personal truth and learn from themselves.

-If you happen to be a filmmaker or a producer and wish to adapt any of my short stories into a film or if you happen to be acquainted with a filmmaker or producer that would be interested in adapting any of my short stories into a film, then you can reach out to me through the Contact Me page on my website to purchase the non-exclusive rights to any of my short stories for $1 USD, a credit at the end of the film and a link to my website (the link to my website can be negotiated).
+If you are a filmmaker or a producer and wish to adapt any of my short stories into a film or if you are acquainted with a filmmaker or producer that would be interested in adapting any of my short stories into a film, then you can fill out the form on the Contact Me page on my website to purchase the non-exclusive rights to any of my short stories for $1 USD, a credit at the end of the film and a link to my website (the link to my website can be negotiated).